Reduce Stress with Acupuncture

 I repeatedly tell new patients who come to me for stress relief that I cannot remove stress in their life.
 I can, however, change how their bodies react to stress.
 To put it simply, we work on convincing the patient that these stressors aren’t really that much of a threat.
 In other words, we can convince the body to simply ”Don’t worry and be happy.”

-Acupuncture is an incredibly effective tool to reduce stress.
+Acupuncture is an incredibly effective tool to reduce stress and anxiety.
 Patients will often fall asleep on my table during a treatment....and leave the clinic feeling deeply relaxed.
 How is this possible?
-It is well documented that acupuncture can stimulate the release of endorphins; hormones that are responsible for relieving pain.
+It is well-documented that acupuncture can stimulate the release of endorphins; hormones that are responsible for relieving pain.
 It also has been clinically proven to lower stress-related cortisol levels.
 The theory behind this is that it modifies the autonomic nervous system to lower the release of cortisol levels during prolonged stress.
-The general sense of well-being may also be attributed to increased levels of mood altering neuropeptides including melatonin, serotonin, and dopamine.
+The general sense of well-being may also be attributed to increased levels of mood-altering neuropeptides including melatonin, serotonin, and dopamine.
 From a Chinese Medicine perspective, we do two things: Calm the mind and treat the underlying organ system that may be affected.
 This results in both an immediate feeling of relaxation or calm as well as increasing the patients resilience to future episodes.